miica37/Unreal-Meryl/README.md

-# Shenya Documentation
+# Meryl Documentation
-Documentation for Shenya to be hosted on readthedocs.org
+Documentation for Meryl to be hosted on readthedocs.org